nhofman/dualSeq_pipe/README.md

 # Dual RNA-Seq analysis pipeline

-## Description
+## Idea
 In a dual RNA-Seq approach human HuH7 cells were infected with different pathogenic viruses.
 Samples were taken after predefined times of infection.
+Total RNA was extracted and sequenced on an Illumina HiSeq4000.

-The pipeline was build to analyse data from (these) infection experiments where samples are a mix of host and pathogenic reads.
-A wrapper Python script is used to build and execute a customized snakemake workflow based on the analysis modules and parameters given by the user.
+A pipeline was build to analyse data from such dual RNA-Seq infection experiments where samples are a mix of host and pathogenic reads.
+The pipeline is split into three parts: joint analyses, host- and virus-specific analyses.
+A Python script is used to build and execute a customized Snakemake workflow based on the analysis modules and parameters specified by the user.
+A workflow is composed of several modules and submodules.

 Available analysis modules are:

+#### Joint analyses
+---
 - QC
 	- fastqc
 - Preprocessing